Eric Tweedale

-Eric Tweedale (born 5 May 1921) is an English-born Australian retired international rugby union player.
+Eric Tweedale (5 May 1921 – 16 October 2023) was an English-born Australian international rugby union player.
 He played club rugby for Parramatta Two Blues, provincial rugby for New South Wales and internationally for the Australia national rugby union team as a prop.
-As of 5 May 2021, he is the oldest living Australian rugby international.
+Between 5 May 2021 and his death, he was the oldest living Australian rugby international.

 Early life

-Tweedale was born in Rochdale, England.
-His family emigrated with him to Australia in 1924 and settled in Merrylands, New South Wales.
+Eric Tweedale was born in Rochdale, England.
+His family emigrated with him to Australia in 1924 and settled in Merrylands, a suburb of Sydney, New South Wales.
 He was educated at Metropolitan Business College.
 When he was 15, he joined Parramatta Two Blues after a suggestion from Bill Cerutti.
 He started as a lock but then became a prop.
 During the Second World War, Tweedale joined the Royal Australian Navy and played in Navy representative matches.
 After returning to Australia, he made his Australian provincial rugby debut for New South Wales in 1946.

 International career

 In 1946, Tweedale was selected for the Wallabies for the 1946 Australia rugby union tour of New Zealand.
 He was also a part of the 1947–48 Australia rugby union tour of Britain, Ireland, France and North America.
 He played his last match for the Wallabies against the New Zealand Māori in 1949 after earning ten international caps.
 He moved to Parkes working for Shell but still played for New South Wales Country against the British Lions.
 In 1957, he moved back to Sydney to play for Parramatta Two Blues as a player/coach and saved them from relegation from Division 1 of the Shute Shield but retired from playing that year.